J. Habakuk Jephson's Statement

-Illustration by William Small from the first publication of the story in The Cornhill Magazine, January 1884.

 "J. Habakuk Jephson's Statement" is an 1884 short story by Arthur Conan Doyle.
 It is in the form of a first-person testimony by a survivor of the Marie Celeste, a fictionalised version of the Mary Celeste, a ship found mysteriously abandoned and adrift in the Atlantic Ocean in 1872.
 Doyle's story was published anonymously in the January 1884 issue of The Cornhill Magazine.

 Influence

 The story popularised the mystery of the Mary Celeste.
 Doyle drew heavily on the original incident, but some of the fictional elements that he introduced have come to replace the real events in the popular imagination.
 Doyle changes a number of details, including the names of the captain, crew, and passengers, and also the name of the vessel, from Mary Celeste to Marie Celeste.
 In the story, the ship is in an almost perfect state when discovered, and the lifeboats are still present, whereas the Mary Celeste had been in heavy weather and was waterlogged, and her one boat was missing.

 The fictional story reached a much wider audience than the original story of the Mary Celeste, which has led to the widespread belief that Marie Celeste was the name of the real ship.
 The change to the ship's name possibly was accidental, since Doyle did not change the name of the Dei Gratia, the ship that salvaged the Mary Celeste.